 The Abdy baronets of Felix Hall

 Abdy, Sir William (1689-1750), 4th bt.
-Sixth child of Sir Anthony Abdy (1655-1704) (q.v.) and his wife Mary, daughter of Rev. Dr. Richard Milward, canon of Windsor and rector of Great Braxted (Essex), born about August 1689.
-Barrister and legal agent; acted as London agent for the 3rd Earl of Ailesbury, who was the son of a prominent Jacobite exile, and this led to his being suspected of Jacobite sympathies himself; he succeeded his elder brother, Sir Anthony Thomas Abdy (1688-1733) (q.v.) as 4th baronet of Felix Hall in 1733.
-Married (lic.
-13 May 1714), Mary (d.
-1743), only daughter and heir of Philip Stotherd of Terling (Essex) and had issue:
+Third son of Sir Anthony Abdy (1655-1704), 2nd bt. and his wife Mary, daughter of Rev. Dr. Richard Milward, canon of Windsor and rector of Great Braxted (Essex), baptised at Kelvedon, 1 September 1689.
+His education is obscure as he does not seem to have attended either university or any of the inns of court.
+Barrister and legal agent; acted as London agent for the 3rd Earl of Ailesbury, who was the son of a prominent Jacobite exile, and this led to his being suspected of Jacobite sympathies himself.
+He succeeded his elder brother, Sir Anthony Thomas Abdy (1688-1733) as 4th baronet of Felix Hall in 1733.
+He married, 20 May 1714 at Westminster, Mary (1695-1743), only daughter and heir of Philip Stotherd of Terling (Essex) and had issue:

-Inherited the Chobham Place (Surrey) and Horselydown in Bermondsey (Surrey) estates under the will of Gaisford Thomas in 1721, but did not inherited the Felix Hall estate from his brother, as this was divided between his neices and later sold; in 1729 was living in the parish of St James, Westminster.
+He inherited the Chobham Place (Surrey) and Horselydown in Bermondsey (Surrey) estates under the will of Gaisford Thomas in 1721, but did not inherited the Felix Hall estate from his brother, as this was divided between his neices and later sold; in 1729 he was living in the parish of St James, Westminster.

 The Abdy baronets of Albyns and Moores